RiyaParikh0112/Unpaired-Image-Translation/README.md

 The code was implemented after taking reference from the Paper by Jan-Yan Zhu in their 2017 paper titled [Unpaired Image-to-Image Translation using Cycle-Consistent Adversial Networks](https://arxiv.org/abs/1703.10593). \
 *The need for a paired image in the target domain is eliminated by making a two-step transformation of source domain image - first by trying to map it to target domain and then back to the original image.
 Mapping the image to target domain is done using a generator network and the quality of this generated image is improved by pitching the generator against a discrimintor*

+- Image-to-Image translation involves the controlled modification of an image and requires large datasets of paired images that are complex to prepare or sometimes don’t exist.
+- CycleGAN is a technique for training unsupervised image translation models via the GAN architecture using unpaired collections of images from two different domains.
+- CycleGAN has been demonstrated on a range of applications including season translation, object transfiguration, style transfer, and generating photos from paintings.

 <img src='Images/paired_unpaired.jpeg' alt='paired_unpaired' width='40%'/>

 ## Cycle Consistency